 When roaming the halls of what was once a gaol, it is not uncommon for there to be displays and stories of former inmates.
 What is particularly unnerving, is when they have on display a death mask.
 The Old Melbourne Gaol in Victoria is full of them.
 So what is a death mask and why would you cast a mask of someone who was executed?

-In the late 1880’s, the process of death masks were used as a way to help identify the body of a missing person.
+In the late 1880s, the process of casting death masks was used as a way to help identify the body of a missing person.
 If an unidentified body presented, a mask was taken so that family members looking for missing people could identify the body.
 Remember this is long before the technology we have today.
-There is in particular one mask which is known as L’Inconnue de la Seine.
-It was the face of an unidentified young woman who had been found drowned at the Seine River in Paris sometime in the 1880’s.
+There is, in particular, one mask which is known as L’Inconnue de la Seine.
+It was the face of an unidentified young woman who had been found drowned at the Seine River in Paris sometime in the 1880s.
 She was believed to be around 16 years old.
 The morgue worker who cast the mask was ‘bewitched’ by her beauty.
 The mask because quite popular and considered almost of a work of art.
 The world’s first CPR mannequin was modelled after this mask.

 In the 19th Century and early 20th Century.
 The process of death masks was used widely on inmates in prisons after they were executed.
 After they were hung, their head would be shaved, and a cast of their head would be taken.
-The intention of this was not soley to display the masks in a museum (even though that is what they are doing today).
+The intention of this was not solely to display the masks in a museum (even though that is what they are doing today).
 They were to be unknowing participants in a study called Phrenology.